yuanbo1026/Babbel/README.md

 user can replay the game

 -------------------------------------------
-when have more time ,will do UI Test.
+if have more time, will do UI Test.

 and expend the limit of pre-select language word list.